 - There is considerable improvement in the heeling and loose-leash walking from 10 to 11 weeks.
 Our 10 week old puppies know how to find heel position when stationary and they know how to move at heel for one, two, and three steps inside our training room.
 These skills will give families the ability to get their puppies back in heel position when they get out.
 These puppies will be given a fantastic foundation and we will provide new families with the tools and the training to be able to continue the heeling and focused loose-leash walking that we start.

 - However, 10-week old puppies will lack the skills to maintain focus (especially in distracting environments) while moving for more than a few steps without reward.
 Ten week old puppies are worked with almost exclusively inside our training room where there are little to no distractions.
-Eleven-week old puppies will have been worked with outside on our very long driveway starting at 10 weeks of age.
+Eleven-week old puppies will have been worked with both inside and outside starting at 10 weeks of age.

 - The longer puppies are left with us, the longer they can hold their potty during the daytime as well.